- about us

 You are leaving www.efsgv.org.
 By clicking "CONTRIBUTE," you will be directed to the Ed Fund’s affiliate organization, the Coalition to Stop Gun Violence, a 501(c)(4) entity.

 An Extreme Risk Protection Order (ERPO) is a court-issued civil order that empowers families and law enforcement to prevent gun tragedies by reducing access to guns for individuals at an elevated risk of endangering themselves or others.
 An ERPO temporarily prohibits the purchase and possession of firearms and requires the removal of any firearms currently possessed while the order is in effect.

 Which States have Extreme Risk Protection Orders?

-Only six states have ERPO-style laws – California, Connecticut, Florida, Indiana, Oregon, and Washington.
+Only eight states have ERPO-style laws – California, Connecticut, Florida, Indiana, Maryland, Oregon, Vermont, and Washington.
 However, as of March 2018, 30 states are working towards passing ERPO-style legislation.

 History of Extreme Risk Protection Orders

 ERPO is a policy tool that was developed in 2013 by the Consortium for Risk-Based Firearm Policy and is based on Connecticut’s risk warrant law.
 Passed in 1999, Connecticut’s risk warrant grants law enforcement the clear legal authority to temporarily remove firearms from individuals when there is probable cause to believe they are at a significant risk of harm to self or others.
 ERPOs, on the other hand, allow law enforcement and family members to petition for such orders.